Sam Mitchell (EastEnders): 2022–2026

 After months of blackmail from Shirley, she finally threatens to tell Phil everything unless Sam pays her more money, but Sam rebuffs Shirley's threats.
 Just as Shirley plans to go to Phil's house to expose Sam, Jonah shows up and also demands money from Sam.
 Phil sees Jonah confronting Sam and attacks him.
 Just before Jonah leaves, Phil is suspicious when he calls Sam a "snake", and Shirley eventually reveals that Sam had been secretly scheming with Jonah against him.
 Phil then throws Sam out of his house and she also faces the wrath of both Sharon and Kat when they find out that Sam had been responsible for the threats and the siege.
 Jack finds out about Sam's homelessness and he lets her stay in one of his flats so that she can remain close to Ricky.
-Sam continues her fling with Zack in the aftermath of Nancy's departure, however, her ex-boyfriend Don (Nick Nevern) arrives from Spain and tries to win her back by proposing.
+Sam continues her fling with Zack in the aftermath of Nancy's departure; however, her ex-boyfriend Don (Nick Nevern) arrives from Spain and tries to win her back by proposing.
 Sam turns him down and lies that she is pregnant with Zack's child so Don will back down and leave Walford.
 Sam realises that she wants a serious relationship with Zack but he rejects her.
-Whilst trying to spend more time with Ricky, Sam sneaks into Jack's house to bribe her cousin and Ricky's half-sister Amy Mitchell (Ellie Dadd) into inviting her to her birthday party so that she can be with Ricky.
+While trying to spend more time with Ricky, Sam sneaks into Jack's house to bribe her cousin and Ricky's half-sister Amy Mitchell (Ellie Dadd) into inviting her to her birthday party so that she can be with Ricky.
 She accidentally walks in on Amy self-harming.
 Amy agrees to invite her if she promises not to tell her father, Jack, although Sam later does, resulting in Amy resenting her.